Brewers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite in six of their past 10 games and have won one of those contests.
+- The Brewers have played as the favorite in six of their past 10 games and won two of those contests.

-- The Brewers and their opponents have combined to hit the over five times in their last 10 games with a total.

 Read More About This Game